-- The CANS must be administered face-to-face with the youth and family present, or via Telehealth (when appropriate) and if done by an independently licensed master's-level clinician (See "Telehealth") - The CANS must be conducted in a manner that is strengths-based, culturally competent and responsive to each youth's individual psychosocial, developmental and treatment needs. - The initial or annual updated CANS can be completed in conjunction with an initial or updated Comprehensive Diagnostic Assessment (CDA), by the Independent Assessor or the treating clinician.
+- The CANS must be administered face-to-face with the youth and family present, or via Telehealth (when appropriate) See the Telehealth Services section of this manual for additional information. - The CANS must be conducted in a manner that is strengths-based, culturally competent and responsive to each youth's individual psychosocial, developmental and treatment needs. - The initial or annual updated CANS can be completed in conjunction with an initial or updated Comprehensive Diagnostic Assessment (CDA), by the Independent Assessor or the treating clinician.
 If the CANS is completed by a bachelor's level provider, an Independent Assessor or the treating clinician will need to conduct the CDA. - The CANS should not be conducted in a standalone appointment.
 Best practice when completing the CANS initial, annual and 90-day updates is to align with other behavioral health appointments to better assist youth especially if a youth is receiving multiple behavioral health services.
 It is best practice to coordinate with the youth's other behavioral health providers in order to not duplicate CANS assessments for the member.

 - The CANS must be entered into the ICANS system by any individual who has access to the ICANS system.
 The CANS assessment must be signed and finalized by the provider who administered the CANS. - The CANS should be administered with youth and family engagement, and family choice is the primary driver of how the CANS is conducted. - The results of the CANS must be reviewed with the youth and family and the youth and family should receive a copy of the completed CANS including the narrative. - Treating providers, with youth and family engagement, will use the CANS to create individualized treatment plans.
-CANS updates will be used to modify treatment plans to achieve identified treatment goals. - The CANS must be completed comprehensively as indicated in the CANS manual. - All available clinical information must be integrated in the CANS assessment process, which may include psychiatric findings, psychological testing, other assessments, medical information, etc. - With appropriate releases of information, it is expected that this assessment will be shared with other professionals involved in the youth's assessment and treatment. - CANS updates must be completed at least every 90 days or more frequently as necessary based on the youth's needs, the request of the family, or whenever there is a change in condition. - · The provider who is completing or updating the CANS should be working with the youth and the family. - When a CANS update identifies that changes in treatment are necessary, the youth's person-centered service plan and specific treatment plans must be modified. - The provider delegated to update the CANS may vary (see CANS provider qualifications above).
+CANS updates will be used to modify treatment plans to achieve identified treatment goals. - · The CANS must be completed comprehensively as indicated in the CANS manual. - All available clinical information must be integrated in the CANS assessment process, which may include psychiatric findings, psychological testing, other assessments, medical information, etc. - With appropriate releases of information, it is expected that this assessment will be shared with other professionals involved in the youth's assessment and treatment. - CANS updates must be completed at least every 90 days or more frequently as necessary based on the youth's needs, the request of the family, or whenever there is a change in condition. - The provider who is completing or updating the CANS should be working with the youth and the family.
+If a youth's treatment would be delayed due to the inability of the youth's family to be physically present with the youth for a CANS assessment or update, the family input may be collected via Telehealth (See the Telehealth Services section of this manual for additional information). - When a CANS update identifies that changes in treatment are necessary, the youth's person-centered service plan and specific treatment plans must be modified. - The provider delegated to update the CANS may vary (see CANS provider qualifications above).
 For example, for one youth, the assigned targeted care coordinator will update the CANS and for another member, it may be the treating clinician.
 The member's team should collaborate to identify what works best for the member and member's family being served.

-CPT Code Modifier Description Unit H0031 See below CANS Assessment for adolescent under the age of 19; (10 hours per year per member) 1 unit = 15 minutes
+CPT Code Modifier Description Unit H0031 See below CANS Assessment for adolescent under the age of 18; (10 hours per year per member) 1 unit = 15 minutes